Updated January 24, 2019

 The City recently undertook a study to investigate possible alternative structures for the City's water and wastewater utility services.
 The study was undertaken because over the last decade it has become increasingly more complex and costly to provide water and wastewater services.
 Many cities have opted for alternatives to continuting to provide these services themselves.
 In April 2016, the City Council directed staff to submit a request to the Orange County Local Agency Formation Commission (LAFCO) to conduct a Municipal Services Review (MSR) for its determination and recommendations for a restructuring of the City's water and wastewater utilities by annexing the City's utilities to one of the nearby special districts (South Coast Water District, Moulton Niguel Water District, or Santa Margarita Water District).
-The application was submitted to LAFCO in August 2016, and the final MSR will be considered by the LAFCO Commission on September 5, 2018.
-The public review draft MSR is available at the following link HERE.
-Following final approval of the MSR by the Commission, it is anticipated that the City will receive proposals from one or more of the nearby special districts.
-It is anticipated that a framework for the potential reorganization of the City's utilities could be in place by the end of year 2018.
-The actual restructuring is anticipated to take another six months.
+The application was submitted to LAFCO in August 2016, and the final MSR was approved by the LAFCO Commission on October 10, 2018.
+The final focused MSR is available at the following link HERE.

 The following is a summary of the restructuring options considered by the City Council and the City's Utilities Commission.

 The City Council established four goals to guide the consideration of a change in organization for the City's utilities: